paulkiren/react-native-background-task-manager/README.md

 ### `stopService(): Promise<void>`

-Stops the currently running foreground service.
+Stops the currently running background task and foreground service.

-### `updateService(options: Partial<ForegroundServiceOptions>): Promise<void>`
+### `updateService(options: Partial<BackgroundTaskOptions>): Promise<void>`

-Updates the notification content of the running service.
+Updates the notification content of the running background task.

 ### `isServiceRunning(): Promise<boolean>`

-Checks if the foreground service is currently running.
+Checks if the background task with foreground service is currently running.

 ### `checkPermission(): Promise<boolean>`